ibm-messaging/mq-gitops-samples/queue-manager-custom-metrics/README.md

 # Customising an IBM Provided MQ Container Image with a Metrics Collector and Prometheus Emitter

-IBM provide pre\-built IBM MQ \(MQ\) container images for use with the MQ Operator, but what if you want to customise an image by adding your own exits, or the latest MQ Metrics collector?
-This article will describe some good practices and methods for customising an IBM supplied container image\.
-The notes and examples are based on an IBM MQ Operator controlled deployment running on the Red Hat OpenShift Container Platform \(OCP\)\.
+IBM provide pre-built IBM MQ (MQ) container images for use with the MQ Operator, but what if you want to customise an image by adding your own exit, or the latest MQ Metrics collector?
+This document describes some good practices and methods for customising an IBM supplied container image.
+The notes and examples are based on an IBM MQ Operator controlled deployment running on the Red Hat OpenShift Container Platform (OCP).

 Estimated reading time 5 minutes, typical execution time 15-20 minutes.